Kuzmenkoar/Gallery/README.md

 You have to install mongodb and node.js for this project.

-After installing this programs folow the instruction:
+After installing this programs follow the instruction:

 1) Install modules with command "npm install".